HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 numeral(s(X)) :- numeral(X).
 ```

-This knowledge base will then define all of the possible natural numbers out there, demonstrated by the query:
+This knowledge base will then define all the possible natural numbers out there, demonstrated by the query:

 ```prolog
 numeral(X)